Hormone Balancing Superfoods for hormone health

 And that means even small changes can make you suffer from chronic illnesses and discomfort even debility.

 There are many signs of hormonal imbalance including the following.

 - Weight gain

-- mood problems including anxiety and depression and anxiety.
+- mood problems including anxiety and depression and anxiety, and mood swings.

 - skin problems such as dry skin, acne thinning skin

 - feeling cold

 - Some women also experience postpartum depression and blues.
 Read more about balancing postpartum hormonal imbalance here.